FG7/ExData_Plotting1_FG7/README.md

 Project 1 Scripts and PNG files

 Please make sure the file "household_power_consumption.txt" is unzipped and located in your working directory.
-The make sure to run the scripts in this order: plot1.R plot2.R plot3.R
+Then make sure to run the scripts in this order: plot1.R plot2.R plot3.R